cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 In the Electronic Dictionary of the Irish Language (eDIL) [báeth](http://www.dil.ie/5139) is defined as "foolish, stupid, silly, thoughtless, reckless".
-One would be suprised what one will find in the genealogies.
+One would be surprised what one will find in the genealogies.
 "Baeth" will serve as a guide to different kinds of queries that one can perform using SPARQL.